zdotfive/fb-robot/README.md

 To get the bot open to the world you have to go through a review process.
 It took less than a week for my bot.

 ## Adding context to your bot
 The script.json file will guide the bot to the content.
 The script.json associates keywords with filenames under the script directory.
 The HOME keyword is associated with script/HOME.json for example.
 You can edit the file in Github with the pencil icon.
-The file is in capital letters but the user can type in mixed case.
+The keywords and filenames are in capital letters but the user can type in mixed case.

 The last line in the file is a URL for the thumbs up button.
 The attachements the bot can look at the incoming URL and respond as if something was typed in.
 You can get the URL for FB images from the Heroku logs.